citp/privacy-policy-historical/r/ra/ray/raywenderlich.com.md

-> *The following text is extracted and transformed from the raywenderlich.com privacy policy that was archived on 2018-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180623120315id_/https%3A//help.raywenderlich.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the raywenderlich.com privacy policy that was archived on 2019-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190620115234id_/https%3A//help.raywenderlich.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | raywenderlich.com

-May 2018
+October 2018

   * Razeware collects personal information from you and places cookies on your browser.
   * We use Google Analytics, Facebook, and other tracking cookies, but only when you consent.
 You may withdraw your consent at any time.
-  * We use other cookies for payment processing, error monitoring, and site management without your consent.
+  * We use other cookies for payment processing, error monitoring, personalized avatars, and site management without your consent.
   * We host our videos on Vimeo, which also collects personal information from you.
   * We will not send you direct marketing e-mails without your consent.
   * You may download, correct, or erase the data we collect.